 Luke Wenz

-Luke Wenz, Deputy National Outreach Director, Western Region
+Luke Wenz, Deputy National Outreach Director, West Region & Military

-Earlier in his career, Luke served spent time on Capitol Hill and later as Deputy District Director and Campaign Manager for U.S. Representative Jeff Fortenberry of Nebraska.
-He also spent time living and working in Amman, Jordan and with the Kayany Foundation in Lebanon, working in refugee camps to create the conditions in which young people who were forced to flee their homes due to violence and instability were given a quality education.
+Earlier in his career, Luke served on Capitol Hill and later as Deputy District Director and Campaign Manager for U.S. Representative Jeff Fortenberry of Nebraska.
+He also spent time living and working in Amman, Jordan and with the Kayany Foundation in Lebanon, working in refugee camps and studying the geopolitics of the Levant.
 A native Phoenician, Luke attended Nebraska Wesleyan University, studying political science and religious philosophy.
 Luke is based in Phoenix as he executes USGLC’s western outreach.

 Posts by Luke Wenz